-Mexico enquired whether the issue of conversion factors had been discussed in the working group, to which the representative for Central and South America and the Caribbean (Mr. Ramadori) answered it had not.
+Mexico enquired whether the issue of conversion factors had been discussed in the working group, and if it would be possible to report dried seahorses in pieces instead of weight, to which the representative for Central and South America and the Caribbean (Mr. Ramadori) answered that the issue of conversion factors had not been discussed.
+He noted that the recommendation was to report live individuals in numbers, and dried seahorses in kilos, due to the high volumes in trade.